Immigration Advice Service

 • Being at least 18 years old

-• Proving that you have had continuous residence in the U.S for at least two and a half years during the five-year qualifying period
+• Proving that you have had continuous residence in the US for at least two and a half years during the five-year qualifying period

 • Being able to read, write, and speak the English language

-• Demonstrating loyalty to the principles of the U.S. Constitution
+• Demonstrating loyalty to the principles of the US Constitution

 • Taking the Oath of Allegiance.